Safe driving should always be a truck driver’s priority.

 Accidents involving heavy trucks kill hundreds of people each year.
 In 2019, the fatalities in heavy truck crash reached 188, a 19.7% increase on the previous year.
 Although the average number over a 10-year period decreased by 2.7%, the annual death toll is still a cause for major concern.
 Fortunately, these common mistakes while driving heavy vehicles can be avoided with proper information, training and the right mindset.

-At Chris Shilling Transport Training we understand that Vehicle and road conditions play an essential part in heavy vehicle crashes, but most accidents involve human and social factors, which we have listed and discussed below.
+At CS Transport Training we understand that Vehicle and road conditions play an essential part in heavy vehicle crashes, but most accidents involve human and social factors, which we have listed and discussed below.
 Whether you own or operate a heavy vehicle, it’s best to familiarise yourself with these common mistakes while driving an HC, MC, heavy rigid or medium rigid truck.

-1. Texting Whilst Driving
+1. Texting whilst driving

 Texting is one of the most convenient forms of communication today.
 It does not require an internet connection, and it barely cost anything.
 Sometimes, texting is even free.
 So, it’s no wonder that many people text to communicate with family and friends.